Forest Landowner Frequently Asked Questions

 Aldo Leopold, the naturalist and author, once wrote, “We abuse land because we regard it as a commodity belonging to us.
 When we see land as a community to which we belong, we may begin to use it with love and respect.”
 With these words, Leopold began a philosophy now known as the stewardship ethic.

-Many forest landowners already practice stewardship on their land by using and caring for it in a way that allows it to remain useful by future generations.
+Many forest landowners already practice stewardship on their land by using and caring for it in a way that allows it to remain useful for future generations.
 This ethic applies when the parcel is large or small or regardless of the type of ownership.

 First, feeling a sense of responsibility.